lucaong/jquery-machine/README.md

 `jquery-machine` accepts an object containing configuration options as the second argument of the `machine()` function.
 The full list of options is the following:

 * `defaultState` (string or function): a string specifying the default or starting state, or a function evaluating to a string.
 * `setClass` (boolean): whether a class corresponding to the current state should be automatically set, allowing for easy styling of different states.
+By default it is set to `false`.
 * `scope` (string): a scope for the state machine, useful to attach multiple independent state machines to the same element avoiding name conflicts.

 Further explanation of these configuration options follows.